kylenguyen-cs30/caninefacepull/README.md

 # caninefacepull
 I am here to do some changes to this forked repo.
 PLS WORK!

 The professor's dog can lift more than me.
+Rex is the PERFECT gym bro.

-Daniel was here :)
+Francisco is here.:p

 Please do not merge your own PRs without approval.